 In this paper, we formulate and investigate the novel problem of revenue maximization of a social network host that sells viral marketing campaigns to multiple client campaigners.
-While our problem under both IC and LT models of influence cascading is NP-hard, and neither monotonic, nor sub-modular; we develop approximated algorithms with theoretical performance guarantees.
-For scalability reasons, we also design efficient greedy methods.
-Our experimental evaluation conducted on various real-world graph datasets and with diverse settings of revenue distributions attest that our approximated algorithms usually outperform our greedy methods by a margin of 5%~10%.
-All our algorithms are scalable with respect to the input graph size.
-While our approximated techniques suffer from scalability issues with increasing number of seed nodes and with many campaigners, our greedy methods are scalable even with a large number of campaigners and many seed nodes.
+While our problem under both IC and LT models of influence cascading is NP-hard, and neither monotonic, nor sub-modular; we develop effective algorithms with theoretical performance guarantees.
+In addition, our proposed techniques can solve the revenue maximization problem exactly in polynomial time over a tree dataset using both these models.
+For scalability reasons, we also design efficient heuristics.
+Our experimental evaluation conducted on various real-world graph datasets and with diverse settings of revenue distributions attest high-quality and efficiency of our proposed techniques.